-Last August, Rich Mastriani said, Wyndham began to roll out their new SEO strategy by pushing out to 4 major aggregators and all available GPS systems for a broader, more consistent approach.
+For example, last August, Rich Mastriani said, Wyndham began to roll out their new SEO strategy by pushing out to 4 major aggregators and all available GPS systems for a broader, more consistent approach.

 Key Hyperlocal Content Takeaways

-How can you begin making the meaningful hyperlocal optimizations today that will mobile-proof your business for tomorrow, driving conversions and higher local search rankings?
+So, how can you begin making the meaningful hyperlocal optimizations today that will mobile-proof your business for tomorrow, driving conversions and higher local search rankings?